SarahBeecroft/Intro2HPC/_episodes/13-blast.md

 > sbatch blast.sh
 > ```
 >
+> Let's look at the contents of blast.sh with `cat blast.sh`.
+Can you answer:
+>   1. How long was the job time limit set for?
+>   2. How many BLAST comparisons were run in this script?
-> This script will launch both the download script and perform the BLAST query.
+>   3. This script will launch both the download script and perform the BLAST query.
 How did it manage that?
-Hint: use `cat blast.sh` to view the contents of the script.
+>
 > > ## Solution
+> > 1.
+5 minutes (`#SBATCH --time=00:05:00`
+> > 2.
+4 comparisons (see the 4 lines under `# Run Blast comparisons`)
-> > The blast.sh script executes the `download.sh` script.
-This is run within the existing job, and saves ypu the hassle of launching two job scripts.
+> > 3.
+The blast.sh script executes the `download.sh` script using `bash download.sh`.
+This is run within the existing job, and saves you the hassle of launching two job scripts.
 > {: .solution}
 >
-> How can you check the status of these jobs and view the job ID while they're running?
+> How can you check the status of your job(s) and view the job ID while they're running?
 >
 > > ## Solution
 > > `squeue -u username`